How Does it Work?

 This will depend a lot on the agreement with the retailer, the energy market and the construction of the solar garden.
 It will also depend on how long the Solar Gardener stays in the Co-operative, the longer they are involved the better the returns.

-We are still working on how to get the best value for our solar gardeners.
-Exact returns will be disclosed when a solar plot is offered to members in October/November 2020.
+We are still working on ensuring we get the best value for our solar gardeners.
+Expected returns will be disclosed when the construction costs and power purchase agreement are finalised, and we are able to offer the solar plot to members.

 Is maintenance and insurance included?